parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/hardware.md

 <div class="container">
   <div class="row" markdown="1">
     <div class="col-md-8 new_pad">
-      <h3>Nexus Phone</h3>
+      <h3>Commercial 4G Phone</h3>
-      A nexus phone is available right inside the chamber:
+      A Nexus 5 phone is available right inside the chamber:
       <ul>
         <li>It is reachable through a Mac (that also sits in the room)
         that has its wireless card physically disabled, and that has a USB cable to the phone